 Efficacy information to share with your patients1,2

-• ACTIMMUNE is an effective treatment for reducing the frequency of serious infections associated with CGD
+• ACTIMMUNE is an effective treatment for reducing the frequency and severity of serious infections* associated with CGD

 • In a pivotal clinical trial, ACTIMMUNE demonstrated significant reductions in the total number, rate, and relative risk of serious infection compared with placebo

-• The most common side effects seen with ACTIMMUNE—flu-like symptoms such as fever, headache, chills, myalgia, or fatigue—may decrease in severity as treatment continues
+• The most common side effects seen with ACTIMMUNE are flu-like symptoms, such as fever, headache, chills, myalgia, or fatigue, and they may decrease in severity as treatment continues

 • Symptoms may be minimized by bedtime administration of ACTIMMUNE